-The birthplace of California, expats moving to San Diego will find themselves in a city where history meets progress.
-Passing through Native American, Spanish and Mexican hands before becoming part of the United States, the city’s pioneer spirit can be felt blowing through the palm trees that line its sprawling streets.
-San Diego is known for its pleasant climate, seemingly endless miles of beaches and small-town atmosphere.
+The birthplace of California, San Diego is a city where history meets progress.
+Passing through Native American, Spanish and Mexican hands before becoming part of the United States, the city’s pioneer spirit can be felt blowing through the palm trees that line its streets and sun-baked beaches.
+San Diego is known for its pleasant climate, seemingly endless miles of sandy coastline and small-town atmosphere.

 Living in San Diego as an expat

 The city is the economic centre of San Diego County as well as the border-defying San Diego-Tijuana metropolitan area.
 There are many strong industries that newcomers might find work in, including international trade, telecommunications, software, electronics, tourism, military-related activities and manufacturing.
 The city has also gained a reputation for its world-class healthcare facilities and cutting-edge biotechnology industry.